Looking for a Career in Safety? Take Health and Safety Courses!

 4. Certificate IV in Public Safety (Emergency Communications Centre)

 Communication supervisors of emergency centres have their own version of the Public Safety qualification.
-They are taught how to coordinate emergency operations and conduct briefings instead of being taking up risk assessment techniques.
+They are taught how to coordinate emergency operations, execute emergency procedures, and conduct briefings instead of being taking up risk assessment techniques.
 Students can still take up topics like monitoring the safety of workplaces, but they also have a choice of other electives.

 It even shares units with the Certificate IV in Training and Assessment like the TAEASS401B – Plan assessment activities and processes because assessing the competence of emergency workers is an important skill.

 If you want to become an expert in the field of occupational health, the Diploma of WHS is an important qualification to have.
-Just like its Cert IV counterpart, its principles can be applied to a wide range of workplaces.
+Just like its Cert IV counterpart, this Safety Diploma and its principles can be applied to a broad range of workplaces and become qualified for heaps of safety roles.

-Here you will be taught how to develop a system for work health and safety instead of just contributing and implementing it.
-Additional responsibilities for Diploma holders include investigating WHS issues, managing consultation processes and developing hazard management tools.
+The Diploma of Work Health and safety will teach you how to develop a system for WHS instead of just contributing and implementing it.
+Additional responsibilities for Diploma holders include investigating WHS issues, managing consultation processes, implementing WHS management systems, and developing hazard management tools.

 Summary of WHS and OHS Courses

 Ensuring that workers’ health is taken care of in the workplace is a top priority in Australia.
-If you want to be in control as the Safety Officer of your workplace, there are a number of training options available to you.
+If you want to be in control as the Safety Officer of your workplace, there are a number of training options/safety courses available to you.

 - Certificate IV in Work Health and Safety – Standard that teaches the core skills you need to identify hazards and minimise the risk of accidents in a variety of work environments